-Among more than 100,000 different kinds of fungi, there is a small group living under natural conditions in symbiosis with plant roots.
+Among more than 100,000 different kinds of fungi, there is a small group which under natural conditions lives in symbiosis with plant roots.
 This co-existence to the mutual advantage is called Mycorrhiza (Frank, in 1885).
-About 85% of all examined botanical species are infect-able by the ubiquitär seeming Mycorrhiza fungus.
-From the mycorrhized root, extremely thin fungus threads (Hyphen) expand into the ground and cause the root surface to enlarge up to a thousand times.
-The so enlarged surface between fungus and plant leads to an extremely favorable water- and nutrient exchange.
-The fungus improves the supply of nutrients and water supply for the plant.
-The positive by-product is, that ground nutrients or water, otherwise not available for the plants, are utilized.
-(The reduction of the irrigation and the fertilization is therefore possible).
+About 85% of all examined botanical species are infectable by the seemingly ubiquitous Mycorrhiza fungus.
+From the mycorrhized root, extremely thin fungus threads (Hyphae) expand into the ground and cause the root surface to enlarge up to a thousand times.
+The thus enlarged surface between fungus and plant leads to an extremely favorable water- and nutrient exchange.
+The fungus improves the supply of nutrients and water for the plant.
+The positive by-product is that ground nutrients or water, otherwise not available to the plant, are utilized.
+This results in a significant reduction of the need for irrigation and fertilization.
 Among the numerous positive effects for the plant are:

 – Increased growth, increased returns

-– improvement of stress resistance, e.g., against illness cause, pests, etc.
+– improvement of stress resistance, e.g., against illness, pests, etc.

-(In exchange from the plant, the fungus receives carbohydrates (sugar) which are needed for its growth but cannot be produced by the fungus.
+In exchange the fungus receives carbohydrates (sugars) from the plant which are needed for its growth but cannot be produced without photosynthesis.

 Agricultural value of the product: